udayreddykaipa/firebasetutorial/README.md

-# firebaseguide on web android and Admin SDK
+# firebaseguide on web, Android and adminSDK